 Around 1977, Gary purchased the business from Leland.
 In 1991, Gary acquired a Subaru franchise.
 Currently Reynolds' Garage & Marine Inc. sells and services Subaru's.
 Reynolds' Garage also services Peugeots and other makes of vehicles, and now sells and services Yamaha Outboards, Cobia, Skeeter and G3 Boats.
 The boat lines are a recent addition that are still in their infancy and were selected by Tom, who is a very avid bass fisherman.

 The dealership employs all three of Gary's children who are the sixth generation, Leland Thomas (Tom), G. Hayden Jr., and Kathryn.
 It's been quite a journey for the Reynolds family.
 Yet through good and bad times, it's still in operation.
 Hard work, determination and customer satisfaction are why Reynolds' has been around since 1859.
-This sixth generation business was recently named the No. 1 Subaru dealer in the country in customer satisfaction for both its sales and service departments.

 About the Author: Kathryn Reynolds Wayland is one of the sixth-generation members currently running the family dealership.
 She manages both Customer Service and Human resources.
 She has been working at the family dealership now since 1998, but helped out through her teenage years part-time.
 She received her bachelor of science from Cornell University in landscape horticulture, but the family business was growing so fast she went to work there after working for a short time in horticulture.
 Her brother Tom handles most of the boat business from selling to service, but bass fishing is his main love.
 Her twin brother Hayden is sales manager for both marine and automobile sales.